 Social stigma attached to mental illness and health can often make it difficult to recover.
 This is because ignorance and discrimination can be emotionally stressful, causing people to regress or close themselves off to the world.
 Mental health stigma can also worsen someone’s mental health problems, delay them from getting the help they need, as well as their overall recovery.

-Why is Mental Health Awareness Week Important?
+Why is Mental Health Important?

 It’s easy to recommend to others that they should get help, but it can be difficult to look inside at your own mental health.
 Evaluate your own feelings and thoughts on a daily basis.
 Understand when you should seek treatment and when you should reach out to others for help.

 Remember to check in with your friends and ask how they’re doing.
 Even if your friends don’t want to talk about their feelings, it’s important to let them know you are always here if they want to confide in you in the future.
 If they do choose to confide in you, don’t share their feelings or experiences with anyone else unless they are planning to hurt themselves or someone else.
 This trust is important and it’s critical to think how you would feel if you were in their place.

 Just because your friend or family member has a mental illness doesn’t mean they want to be by themselves.
 Don’t pressure, but include them as frequently as you can.
 For example, if they would rather spend time in a small group versus a larger group, listen to what makes them feel comfortable and plan activities that they can participate in as well.

 Encourage your friends and family members to participate in activities that help them grow despite their mental illness.
 Be encouraging, but not pushy and remember to lead by example.

 Talking about your own experiences with mental illness can help break the stigma around discussing mental illness.
 If you can’t relate, be honest and ask them questions so you can better understand their illness and what you can do to help.

 Not everyone is perfect.
 Everyone is influenced by cultural conditioning, so it’s important to take the time to examine your judgments and attitudes about people with mental illness.
 Make a daily, conscious effort to deconstruct assumptions you might be making about mental illness and instead, learn more about the condition to educate yourself.

 Fibroids and Mental Health